CSE512-14W/a3-cbonnar-felicia0/README.md

 There was one feature from our storyboard mock-up that we didn't end up implementing, due to CSS/jQuery issues (and time constraint).
 That was the tool-tip for the photo, which would have given a more detailed description of the meal such as star rating, time consumed, place eaten, and written description.
 Otherwise our final visualization was layed out very similarly to our storyboard.

+We also included an "Instructions" button that pops two tip bubbles up next to the features they described, which we did not mention in our storyboard.
+We decided to add these after implementation because our visualization isn't standard, and we wanted to make sure the interaction techniques were realized.
+We made the tips hide by default so the interface wasn't cluttered.
+They can also be hidden by clicking the button again.

 ## Development Process

 ###Breakdown: